Have you ever wondered how a diagnosis of prediabetes can escalate into type 2 diabetes?

 Did you know prediabetes is reversible with lifestyle changes???

-Research published in the New England Journal of Medicine and recommendations from the American Diabetes Association highlight that weight loss, increased physical activity, and dietary changes can reverse prediabetes.
+Research published in the New England Journal of Medicine and recommendations from the American Diabetes Association highlight that weight loss, increased physical activity (such as cycling to reduce A1c levels), and dietary changes can reverse prediabetes.

 Here is what you can do: